stases/math4ai_temp/docs/essentials/jacobians.md

 Sometimes this is written with so-called **Iverson brackets** as $$[i=j]$$.
 These brackets do the same thing, i.e.
 $$[\mathsf{S}] = 1$$ if $$\mathsf{S}$$ is true, else $$[\mathsf{S}] = 0$$ for any statement $$\mathsf{S}$$.
-The most important property (for us) of this Kronecker delta is that
+The most important property (for us) of this Kronecker Delta is that

 $$\sum_j \delta_{ij} x_j = x_i,$$